dictybase-docker/developer-docs/README.md

 ### Adding New Pages

-Add any Markdown files to the `src/pages` folder.
-New pages will be generated on the fly with slugs that match the filename (i.e. `admin.md` will create a page at `/admin/`).
-At the moment, this will automatically add links to these pages in the sidebar as well.
+To add pages to existing categories, just add a markdown file to that directory and a new page will be with slugs that match the filename (i.e. `/deployment/admin.md` will create a page at `/deployment/admin/`). created on the fly.

+When creating a new category (i.e. `deployment`), create a new directory under `src/pages`.
+Copy in the [index.tsx](./src/pages/deployment/index.tsx) file and change the Layout `category` prop and add whatever default content you want to display.

 ### Adding Navbar Links